Audio Research: History

-The company was founded by William Zane Johnson in 1970 and was originally located in Minneapolis, Minnesota.
-Audio Research moved from Plymouth to Maple Grove, MN in August 2018.
+The company was founded by William Z. Johnson in 1970 and was originally located in Minneapolis, Minnesota.
+ARC moved from Plymouth to Maple Grove, MN in August 2018.
 Johnson began designing custom audio electronics in the early 1950s and was the former owner of Electronic Industries, a specialty audio retail store in Minneapolis until the mid-1960s.
 Johnson died on December 10, 2011, in Rancho Mirage, California, at the age of 85.

-In 2008, Audio Research was acquired by Fine Sounds SpA, which owned Sonus faber loudspeakers.
+In 2008, ARC was acquired by Fine Sounds SpA, which owned Sonus faber loudspeakers.
 Fine Sounds acquired several other highly esteemed high-end audio companies, including Sumiko, Wadia, and McIntosh Laboratories.
 In 2014, Fine Sounds Group was purchased by a group headed by Charles Randall and Mauro Grange.
 In 2016 the group was renamed McIntosh Group.

-In late August 2020, Audio Research was acquired by TWS Enterprises, LLC, a privately held company owned wholly by Trent Suggs, former North American Sales Manager.
-TWS Enterprises, LLC is a privately-owned company created to hold Audio Research equities; it is not part of a group.
+In late August 2020, ARC was acquired by TWS Enterprises, LLC, a privately held company owned wholly by Trent Suggs, former North American Sales Manager TWS Enterprises, LLC is a privately owned company created to hold ARC equities; it is not part of a group.
 The objective for TWS Enterprises is to further enhance brand reputation and to focus on the unique processes that nourish the culture and product innovation at Audio Research.